 Instead of being nitpicking and acting out of these laws of repulsion, it is important that you change your perception.
 Yes you change.
 Notice what is really at the guy’s core in terms of his values and character.
 If you don’t, your relationship killer belief and the attitudes associated with it set up a whole host of negative vibes.
 As well as emasculating and cold, bitchy behavior that has men heading for the hills.
 Trust me most great men who are looking for a long-term relationship don’t want that.
 What they really want is warmth.

-If you have this form of deadly dating pattern, you could have already thrown away perfectly great guys, any one of whom would have brought you happiness.
+If you have the not being willing to settle dating pattern, you could have already thrown away perfectly great guys, any one of whom would have brought you happiness.

 So, here’s my challenge to you.
 Commit to giving the guys who express an interest in you a real chance.
 So, the next time you find yourself thinking, I’m not willing to settle.
 And then getting turned off by something small.
 Try a better way.
 Focus instead on something you like about the guy.
 Especially if he is willing to grow as a person.
 If you spark chemistry with him, he could be a better and better match for you over time.